 Glyndebourne is committed to maintaining the highest artistic standards and offering a blend of established repertoire, rare gems and brand new commissions, such as the 2017 world premiere of Brett Dean’s Hamlet which was declared ‘the operatic event of the year’ by The Sunday Times.
 Glyndebourne has won numerous awards including Festival of the Year at the 2016 International Opera Awards, the Achievement in Opera prize at the UK Theatre Awards and the Opera and Music Theatre prize at the 2016 Royal Philharmonic Society Music (RPS) Awards for its hit 2015 production of Handel’s Saul.

 Gus graduated from King’s College, London with a degree in zoology.
 He worked in various theatres before working as a cameraman for Partridge Films from 1989 – 91.
 He went freelance in 1991 and worked on various natural history documentaries.

 His interest in natural history sparked an ambition to develop an environmental strategy for Glyndebourne.
 In 2004 Gus spearheaded a project to build a 67 metre wind turbine at Glyndebourne to power the opera house via renewable energy.
 In the six years since the turbine was officially launched in January 2012, it has produced on average the equivalent of 102% of the organisation’s annual electricity requirements, exceeding a target of 90%.
 Gus oversees other environmental initiatives and is active in enabling Glyndebourne to achieve its long-term ambition of becoming carbon neutral.

-Gus is married to the international soprano Danielle de Niese with whom he shares a son, and has four sons from his first marriage.
+Gus is married to the international soprano Danielle de Niese with whom he shares a son and daughter, and has four sons from his first marriage.